Understanding Teeth Sensitivity Romford and Its Implications

 Managing Sensitivity During Whitening Romford

 To effectively manage sensitivity during whitening treatments, individuals can employ several best practices.
-One effective strategy is to use desensitising toothpaste for at least ten days prior to the planned whitening treatment, which can help to fortify enamel and reduce discomfort.
+One effective strategy is to use desensitising toothpaste for at least ten days before the planned whitening treatment, which can help to fortify enamel and reduce discomfort.
 Additionally, applying a desensitising gel before and after the procedure can offer immediate protection against sensitivity, creating a barrier that lessens nerve irritation.
 For example, someone preparing for a whitening session might apply a desensitising gel the night before to reduce the likelihood of discomfort during the treatment.

 Best Practices